ucsd-cse30-f17/pa6-public/README.md

-1. First implement `my_malloc` in the simplest way possible: put the size information into the first word, and update the current heap pointer.
+1. First implement `my_malloc` in the simplest way possible: put the size information into the first word, and update the current free list pointer.
 Have `my_free` do nothing.
 Make sure you can test that the correct memory is set.
 2. Then, work on `print_heap`, making sure you can usefully display the values on your heap for quick debugging.